-Impact Management Objective: To compile a detailed design and site layout plan that adheres to the recommendations of the BAR Report and any additional conditions which may be included I in the Environmental Authorisation.
-Substantial deviation from the conceptual layout plan may result in: Non-compliance with the Environmental Authorisation during construction.
-Triggering of additional listed activities not authorised in the Environmental Authorisation.
-Potential impact to avoid An increase in the severity of the impacts identified and assessed in the BAR or may result in new impacts not previously assessed and not provided for in the EMPr, resulting in environmental degradation.
-Visual disturbance.
-Damage to the aquatic ecosystem.
-Impact Management Outcome Development is compliant with recommendations of the BAR and the EMPr.
+Impact Management Objective: To compile a detailed design and site layout plan that adheres to the recommendations of the BAR Report and any additional

+• An increase in the severity of the impacts identified and assessed in the BAR or may result in new impacts not previously assessed and not provided for in the EMPr, resulting in environmental degradation.

+- Visual disturbance. - Damage to the aquatic ecosystem.

+Development is compliant with recommendations of the BAR and the EMPr.
+Impact Management Outcome
-IMPACT MANAGEMENT ACTIONS

-Mitigation measure Responsible party Time period General Groenkloof Ontwikkelings During design phase The final detailed design & layout must adhere to the conceptual layout assessed in the BAR (Pty) Ltd / Consulting process.
-Engineer The final detailed design & layout must adhere to any conditions of the Environmental Authorisation (EA).
-If the final detailed design differs significantly from that assessed during the BAR, the revised layout must be assessed by an Environmental Consultant and the received EA must be amended by the Competent Authority before proceeding.
-Interested & Affected Parties may need to be provided with an opportunity to comment on any proposed amendment to the EA depending on the significance of the changes. • It is recommended that the stormwater management plan be developed with appropriate ecological input and be developed based on Sustainable Drainage Systems (SUDS).
-Attention must be given to the 22m buffer, construction work and the site camp must be planned in accordance with measures relative to the buffer area (stockpiles, ablutions etc.) Visual landscaping screen A visual landscaping screen is to be incorporated into the design of the development to block off the view from Saasveld road.
+IMPACT MANAGEMENT ACTIONS MPACT MANAGEMENT ACTIONS Γ Mitigation measure Responsible party Time period Ī General The Home Market NPC / During design phase • The final detailed design & layout must adhere to the conceptual layout assessed in the BAR Consulting Engineer process. • The final detailed design & layout must adhere to any conditions of the Environmental Authorisation (EA). • If the final detailed design differs significantly from that assessed during the BAR, the revised layout must be assessed by an Environmental Consultant and the received EA must be amended by the Competent Authority before proceeding. • Interested & Affected Parties may need to be provided with an opportunity to comment on any proposed amendment to the EA depending on the significance of the changes. • It is recommended that the stormwater management plan be developed with appropriate ecological input and be developed based on Sustainable Drainage Systems (SUDS). • Attention must be given to the 10m buffer, construction work and the site camp must be planned in accordance with measures relative to the buffer area (stockpiles, ablutions, etc.) Provide provisions in the detailed design of the layout to accommodate protected trees.